JimDesu/basis-lang/README.md

 ## 6. Parameters and Mode Markers

 Every parameter has a *mode* describing what the body and caller can do with it.
-Today's grammar admits two mode shapes — READ (the default, read-only) and productive `'` (write-once on success).
-The full design includes a third — reference `&` (read-and-write with copy-restore semantics) — currently realized via pointer-typed parameters until first-class reference mode is implemented.
+There are three: READ (the default, read-only), PRODUCE (`'`, write-once on success), and REFERENCE (`&`, read-and-write under copy-restore — writes commit on success, the slot is untouched on failure).

 ### 6.1 The productive marker `'`